JerryI/wljs-docs/docs/frontend/Exporting/Deploy to Github Pages.md

-It is possible to host your interactive notebook on Github pages, so that everyone can view it, drag some sliders and download the original notebook in a one click.
+It is possible to host your interactive notebook on GitHub Pages, allowing everyone to view it, interact with sliders, and download the original notebook with a single click.

 ## Exporting
-We assume you exported it using [Static HTML](frontend/Exporting/Static%20HTML.md) or [Dynamic HTML](frontend/Exporting/Dynamic%20HTML.md)
+We assume you exported it using [Static HTML](frontend/Exporting/Static%20HTML.md) or [Dynamic HTML](frontend/Exporting/Dynamic%20HTML.md).

 :::info
-Exported notebooks do not require any building procedure, __only hosting__.
+Exported notebooks do not require any build process—__only hosting__.
 :::

 ## Publishing
-It involves creating a repository, uploading `.html` documents and settings up Github Pages.
-Follow the steps
+This involves creating a repository, uploading your `.html` documents, and setting up GitHub Pages.
+Follow these steps:

-1. Create a __public__ repository (if you have `git` installed, run `git init`) and add there your HTML documents.
-You can form a folder structure and make navigation links using [Markdown](frontend/Cell%20types/Markdown.md) cells
+1. Create a __public__ repository.
+If you have `git` installed, run `git init`, and add your HTML documents.
+You can organize them into folders and create navigation links using [Markdown](frontend/Cell%20types/Markdown.md) cells.

-#### Using Github Pages
+#### Using GitHub Pages

-2. Open `Settings` of the repository, then `Code and automation` and locate `Pages`.
-For example
+2. Open the repository `Settings`, navigate to `Code and automation`, and locate `Pages`.
+For example:

 ![](./../../Screenshot%202024-12-16%20at%2013.06.45.png)

-#### Using Github Actions
+#### Using GitHub Actions
-Or alternatively use Github Actions and explicitly select `Pages`, `Static HTML`
+Alternatively, you can use GitHub Actions and explicitly select `Pages` and `Static HTML`.

 ![](./../../Screenshot%202024-12-16%20at%2013.07.52.png)

-Here is sample configuration file for it, which serves static pages from `build` folder and `main` branch of the repository
+Here is a sample configuration file that serves static pages from the `build` folder and the `main` branch of the repository:

 ```yaml
 # Simple workflow for deploying static content to GitHub Pages